peytonbrsmith/my_personal_site/content/en/resume.md

 ###### Holberton - Certificate of Completion (Graduation: 4/29/2022)

-Studied and practiced the foundations of computer science and software engineering, including low- level programming & algorithms, high-level programming and databases, and system engineering & networking
+Studied and practiced the foundations of computer science and software engineering including low-level programming, high-level programming, front-end and back-end web-development, system engineering, devops, networking, and more.

 ##### Augmented & Virtual Reality

 ###### Holberton - Certificate of Completion (Graduation: 4/29/2022)

-Studied and practiced C#, Unity 3D, and concepts including UI design, interaction design, working with 3D assets, animation, and audio to develop immersive games and XR experiences.
+Studied and practiced .NET and C#, linear algebra, and Unity development including UI design, interaction design, working with 3D assets, animation, and audio to develop immersive games and XR experiences.

 ## Skills